Arblaster & Clarke Wine Tours Booking Conditions

 |0 – 14 days before departure||- 100%||- 100%|

-All Additional travel arrangements or other extras, upgrades and tickets purchased and paid for at time of booking are 100% non refundable.
+All additional travel arrangements and other extras, upgrades and tickets purchased and paid for at time of booking are 100% non refundable.
 Insurance claims must be made direct to your insurance company, but as soon as we receive written confirmation of the cancellation we will provide a cancellation invoice to enable you to make your claim.

 6) DELAY AND DENIED BOARDING

 It is the responsibility of the carrier to make appropriate arrangements in the case of serious delay.
 However, where this is not forthcoming, we will make all reasonable efforts to assist.
-All costs incurred must either be paid for by the carrier where appropriate, or directly by you at the time, and then reclaimed from your travel insurance.
+All costs incurred must either be paid for by the carrier where appropriate, or directly by you at the time, and then reclaimed from your travel insurance or the carrier.

 If your flight is cancelled or delayed, your flight ticket is downgraded or boarding is denied by your airline, depending on the circumstances, the airline may be required to pay you compensation, refund the cost of your flight and/or provide you with accommodation and/or refreshments under EC Regulation No 261/2004 – the Denied Boarding Regulations 2004.
 Where applicable, you must pursue the airline for the compensation or other payment due to you.